richard-viney/file_streams/README.md

 gleam add file_streams
 ```

-API documentation can be found at <https://hexdocs.pm/file_streams/>.

-### Binary File Streams & UTF-8

 The following code writes data to a file using a file stream, then reads it
 back in using a second file stream, first as raw bytes and then as lines of
 UTF-8 text.